mlatcl/mlatcl.github.io/_projects/interfaces.md

 ## Validation and partnerships

-The programme works with the [aICU research initiative](https://ki.se/en/research/research-areas-centres-and-networks/research-groups/anaesthesia-and-intensive-care-rebecka-rubenson-wahlinanna-schandls-research-group/the-aicu-project-developing-next-generation-decision-support-tools-for-intensive-care) at Karolinska Institutet and Södersjukhuset, in partnership with ML@CL, to develop and evaluate AI-based decision support for intensive care.
+Clinical validation includes the [aICU](/projects/aicu.html) research programme with Karolinska Institutet and Södersjukhuset, developing and evaluating AI-based decision support for intensive care in partnership with ML@CL.

 Public open-source artefacts include [DOAgent](https://github.com/cabrerac/doagent), a library for observable multi-agent systems.
 Other research prototypes are developed in collaboration with clinical and industry partners.